 On October 1, 2017, the Company entered into a one-year non-cancellable operating lease, expiring in September 2018, for office and laboratory facilities in Leiden, Netherlands.
 The lease provides for monthly base rent plus operating expenses during the lease term.
 The lease provides for successive one-year extensions up to a maximum of four extensions.
-Total rent expense under this operating lease was \$0 and \$5,273 for the years ended December 31, 2016 and 2017, respectively, and \$0 and \$2,703 for the three months ended March 31, 2017 and 2018, respectively.
+Total rent expense under this operating lease was \$9,313 and \$5,273 for the years ended December 31, 2018 and 2017, respectively.

-In June 2017, the Company entered into two non-cancellable operating leases, expiring in July 2018, for office facilities in London, UK.
+In June 2017, the Company entered into two non-cancellable operating leases, expiring in July 2018, for office and laboratory facilities in London, UK.
 The lease provides for monthly base rent, rent holidays plus operating expenses and real estate taxes during the lease term.
 The Company records monthly rent expense on a straight-line basis from June 1, 2017 through July 23, 2018.
-As of December 31, 2017 and March 31, 2018, the balance of deferred lease obligation, representing the difference between cash rent paid and straight-line rent expense, was \$35,014 and \$15,489, respectively.
-Total rent expense under theses operating leases was \$0 and \$85,222 for the years ended December 31, 2016 and 2017, respectively, and \$0 and \$27,774 for the three months ended March 31, 2017 and 2018, respectively.
+As of December 31, 2018, the balance of deferred lease obligation, representing the difference between cash rent paid and straight-line rent expense, was \$0.
+Total rent expense under theses operating leases was \$73,846 and \$85,222 for the years ended December 31, 2018 and 2017, respectively.